-Step 6: Evaluate the BERT model against the test set.
+Step 6: Evaluating the BERT model against the test set.

-BERT being deep bidirectional, unsupervised language representation, makes it significant.
+BERT being deep bidirectional, unsupervised language representation makes it significant.
 It is also a slow process since it has several weights to update; at the same time, it is costly to use.
 Since we are performing a sensitive sentimental analysis, we intend to use it because of its high accuracy with unsupervised capabilities.
-The framework is displayed in Figure 4 below, wherein we are not using pretraining but only fine-tuning because of the unsupervised characteristic of the BERT.
-Figure 4 BERT sentimental analysis.
+The framework is displayed in Figure 1, wherein we are not using pretraining but only fine-tuning because of the unsupervised characteristic of the BERT.
+Figure 1 shows the BERT sentiment analysis framework, emphasizing the process from preprocessing to the evaluation of sentiment predictions.